theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/saplibraries.md

 Copy the 64-Bit Version of NW Libraries to the `\System32` folder.<br>
 Copy the 32-Bit Version of NW Libraries to the `\SysWoW64` folder.

-To use the Netweaver RFC (SDK), set the Property *Protocol* of the *R3Connection* object to *ClientProtocol.NWRFC* before opening the connection.
+To use the Netweaver RFC (SDK), set the Property *Protocol* of the *ParseConnectionString* object to *ClientProtocol.NWRFC* before opening the connection.

 ```
-R3Connection.Protocol = ClientProtocol.NWRFC;
+ParseConnectionString.Protocol = ClientProtocol.NWRFC;
 ```